 - Add web links in Apple Notes.

-- Add a widget for Apple Notes, in iPadOS 14, to access notes faster from your homepage of your iPad.
+- Add a widget for Apple Notes, in iPadOS 14, to access notes faster from the homepage of your iPad.
 You can also decide what folder you want to display in your widget.

 - Create a new note from your iPad’s locked screen, in Apple Notes.
 It is the quickest way to start taking notes in the app.